dandgerson/resume/README.md

 I want growing up as much faster as its can and if you can load me cool js frontend stuff ***- I'm ready for action!***

-If being more precisaly, I ideally dream to building cool and complicated Vue.js web interfaces, pumping up my brain with programming hard skills, learn more other cool hard frontend stuff, get awesome middle / senior mentor, and deep dive in cool project surrounded with my like-minded people.
+If being more precisely, I ideally dream to building cool and complicated Vue.js web interfaces, pumping up my brain with programming hard skills, learn more other cool hard frontend stuff, get awesome middle / senior mentor, and deep dive in cool project surrounded with my like-minded people.

 *and if you prefer to know more about me, just reading [**my love story**](./my_story.md).*